@graffiti-garden/wrapper-synchronize

 login: (proposal?: { actor?: string; scope?: {} }) => Promise<void>

 Begins the login process.
-Depending on the implementation, this may involve redirecting the user to a login page or opening a popup, so it should always be called in response to a user action.
+Depending on the implementation, this may involve redirecting to a login page or opening a popup, so it should always be called in response to a gesture, such as clicking a button, due to the feature-gating browser security feature.

 The session object is returned asynchronously via sessionEvents as a GraffitiLoginEvent with event type login.